 Numerical simulation technology

-We are steadily advancing fundamental numerical simulation technology and its peripheral technologies to the highest levels while ensuring greater usability, through encouraging its practical and effective application for space and aeronautic projects both within and outside JAXA.
-We are also improving the efficiency and reliability of numerical simulation technology in order to contribute to the development and enhanced credibility of the aerospace field.
+We are steadily advancing fundamental numerical simulation technology and its peripheral technologies to meet the highest standards.
+Through this work, we aim to promote the practical application of numerical simulation technology and support projects within JAXA, as well as making greater contributions to the development and enhanced credibility of the aerospace field.

 on a 2D airfoil